nikomatsakis/perf-focus/README.md

 code. `--graph-callees` only includes those frame sthat were called by the matched code.

+In the graph, each node and edge is labeled with a percentage, indicating the percentage of samples in which it appeared.
+This percentage is **always** an absolute percentage across all samples in the run (it is not a percentage of the matching samples, in particular).

 By default, the graph includes the top 22 most significant functions (and edges between them).
 You can include more or less by passing `--threshold N` (to include the top N functions).